SleipnirGroup/Choreo/docs/index.md

 ## What is Choreo?

-Choreo (Constraint-Honoring Omnidirectional Route Editor and Optimizer, pronounced like choreography) is a graphical tool for planning time-optimized trajectories for autonomous mobile robots in the FIRST Robotics Competition.
+Choreo (Constraint-Honoring Omnidirectional Route Editor and Optimizer, pronounced /koʊˈɹiːoʊ/, like K + "Oreo") is a graphical tool for planning time-optimized trajectories for autonomous mobile robots in the FIRST Robotics Competition.

 <div class="grid cards" markdown>